-A family of "Trailers", a catch-all term in Super Robot Wars W referring to people who are hired to perform any duty in space other than salvage and combat, the Ardyguns operate aboard their spaceship Valstork.
+A family of "Trailers", a catch-all term in Super Robot Wars W referring to people who are hired to perform any duty in space other than salvage and combat (but that won't stop them from doing either if the job calls for it), the Ardyguns operate aboard their spaceship Valstork.
 They are close associates and friends of Lowe Gear and the "Junk Guild".

 Ancestral Weapon: The Valstork and Valhawk were handed down generation after generation in the Ardygun family, with no one knowing where it really comes from.
 It was Blessfield who built them, with some help from extraterrestrials after being sent back in time 15 billion years ago into the previous universe.

 Armed Legs: The Valhawk has a pair of "Heat Edge" spikes on top of its feet that form the tip of its nose when it transforms into its "Air Force" mode.
 It uses them in its "Beam Shot Launcher" and "Ray Blade" attacks, and in the latter, the Heat Edge is ignited.

 BFS: Valzacard's "Dimension Breaker", where it wields the Arm Arcus in its "Sword Mode" as a sword hilt to generate a blade of crystal energy.
 The power of the attack is amplified by Regulate, which allows it to break apart the walls of dimensions.

 Chef of Iron: Post-Time Skip, the first thing he's asked to do after his return to the Valstork is to cook for the crew, because he was the most experienced chef of the crew.